 If you would like to find out more about the various counselling and psychotherapy qualifications, please see our professional qualifications page.

 There are certain professional titles closely related to counselling and psychotherapy which are protected by law.
 The Health and Care Professions Council (HCPC), is a statutory regulator for a number of health-related professions in the UK, and was established with the primary aim of protecting the public by maintaining standards of proficiency and conduct for the roles it regulates.
 The titles regulated by the HCPC that Counselling Directory recognises are:

 - Arts therapist - Art psychotherapist, art therapist, dramatherapist, music therapist.

 - Practitioner psychologist - Practitioner psychologist, clinical psychologist, counselling psychologist, health psychologist.

 A final note

 Whilst we use all reasonable endeavours to ensure that our policy is adhered to, Counselling Directory is not intended as a website for verifying the qualifications, abilities, credentials or professionalism of any counsellor/psychotherapist listed and is not responsible for any member listed in the directory.
-Although we see a relevant qualification for those not with a professional body, an approved listing does not mean that Counselling Directory endorses or accredits that qualification.

 Counselling Directory does not warrant or represent that the directory or any part thereof is accurate or complete.
 Counselling Directory disclaims all warranties, either express or implied, including but not limited to the implied warranties of fitness for particular purpose.
 Please read our terms and conditions for further information.